 Thankfully, Pure Whey Protein tastes great.
 It is no wonder that the product is extremely popular – drinking it after an intense gym session is a genuine pleasure.

-I mixed it with both semi-skimmed milk and water, and it was quick to dissolve on both occasions, leaving no lumpy bits as some of the products we have tried in the past have.
+We mixed it with both semi-skimmed milk and water, and it was quick to dissolve on both occasions, leaving no lumpy bits as some of the products we have tried in the past have.
 Considering the low price, this really is a great-tasting protein powder.

 If you’re looking for the highest possible protein content (24.2g) and lower carbs, choose the Unflavoured version.
 Be warned, however, it does not taste great.